Lilian-DT/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd.
 17-hidethisword
 Display all the lines in the file /etc/passwd that do not contain the pattern “bin”.
+18-letteronly
+Display all lines of the file /etc/ssh/sshd_config starting with a letter